Trisomy X: In other animals

 Trisomy X has been observed in other species that use the XY sex-determination system.
 Six cases of trisomy X have been recorded in dogs, for which the karyotype is 79,XXX compared to 78,XX for an euploid female dog.
 Unlike in humans, trisomy X in dogs is strongly linked to infertility, either primary anestrus or infertility with an otherwise normal estrous cycle.
 Canine trisomy X is thought to be underascertained, as most pet dogs are desexed and so underlying infertility will not be discovered.
 Three of the six known cases of canine trisomy X demonstrated behavioural issues such as fearfulness, inciting speculation about a link between the karyotype and psychological concerns as seen in humans with the condition.
 An additional dog with normal fertility and no reported behavioural issues was found to have a mosaic 78,XX/79,XXX karyotype.
 The canine X chromosome has a particularly large pseudoautosomal region, and dogs accordingly have a lower rate of monosomy X than observed in other species; however, a large pseudoautosomal region is not considered a contraindication for trisomy X, and canine trisomy X may have a comparable prevalence to the human form.

 Trisomy X is also observed in cattle, where it corresponds to a 61,XXX karyotype.
-A survey of 71 heifers who failed to become pregnant after two breeding seasons found two cases of trisomy X. As of 2021 a total of eight heifers with Trisomy X have been identified, seven of them were infertile.
-The condition also affect the river buffalo where the three known cases were sterile.
+A survey of 71 heifers who failed to become pregnant after two breeding seasons found two cases of trisomy X. As of 2021, a total of eight heifers with Trisomy X have been identified, seven of them were infertile.
+The condition also affects the river buffalo, where the three known cases were sterile.